atulmy/meteor-mafia/README.md

-# Mafia

-The Party Game!
+# Mafia!
+The Party Game

-- Yes, now you can play all time fun game Mafia with your friends online and during the get togethers and nightouts.
+Now play Mafia with your friends online and during the get together and nightout

-- Create game with different cities
-- Invite your friends to join the game with secret city code
-- Discuss with
+- Mafia! is a game with 4 characters and can be played with 4 to 18 people at a time in which all of the players are in one game.
+- At the beginning of each game, the players are assigned a character which are can be either Mafia, Doctor, Detective or Citizen.
+- Mafia's target is to eliminate all the citizens (also doctor and detective) to win the game and capture the city.
+- The doctor has ability to save anyone including himself/herself each round.
+- The detective can guess on any one player each round for finding mafia.
+- The citizens can vote after each round to find the mafia.
+- Citizens (including doctor and detective) will win if they catch the mafia during the voting and the game will end.
+If the mafia continues to eliminate players until there is only one player left, the mafia wins and the game ends.

 ## Mobile